d12frosted/elpa-mirror/gnu/denote-readme.txt

     identifier.

   • As a fallback, derive an identifier from the current time.

+  • If the resulting identifier is not unique among the files in the variable `denote-directory’, increment it such that it becomes unique.

   The default `TITLE' is retrieved from a line starting with a title field in the file’s contents, depending on the given file type ([Front